linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

 ## What is Let's Encrypt Wildcard SSL Certificate?

  [Let's Encrypt](https://letsencrypt.org/) is a Certificate Authority (CA) that offers free TLS/SSL certificates.
 Let's Encrypt Wildcard SSL certificate is a single SSL certificate that covers all subdomains i.e. wildcard (`*.example.com`) and base domain (`example.com`) of a Fully Qualified Domain Name (FQDN).
 Let's Encrypt supports Automated Certificate Management Environment version-2 (ACMEv2) endpoint API and Wildcard SSL certificate.
 Let's Encrypt wildcard SSL certificates are trusted by all latest web browsers.

  In this guide, you will learn how to obtain Let's Encrypt Wildcard SSL certificate using [Certbot](https://certbot.eff.org/) (the Let's Encrypt client) and Certbot DNS Linode plugin (Certbot plugin for automatic domain validation using Linode DNS).
 Certbot validates a domain name using DNS-01 challenge type provided by Let's Encrypt ACMEv2 endpoint API.
 This challenge includes adding two DNS TXT records to Linode DNS.
 As soon as, challenge completes Certbot removes DNS TXT records from Linode DNS.
 The process of adding and removing DNS TXT records to Linode DNS completes automatically using Certbot DNS Linode plugin.
 After your domain name has been successfully validated, the Let's Encrypt will issue a wildcard SSL certificate.

 ## Before You Begin

  Before you begin this guide you will need the following:

-1.Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2.This guide will use `sudo` wherever possible.
+2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) to create a standard user account, harden SSH access and remove unnecessary network services.

-3.A Fully Qualified Domain Name (FQDN) is required and it must be hosted on [Linode DNS](/docs/networking/dns/dns-manager-overview/) service.
+3. A Fully Qualified Domain Name (FQDN) is required and it must be hosted on [Linode DNS](/docs/networking/dns/dns-manager-overview/) service.
 A domain name is configured to point to your Linode.
 You can learn how to point domain names to Linode by following the [DNS Manager Overview](/docs/networking/dns/dns-manager-overview/#add-records) guide.

   *  DNS A record with **base domain** (`example.com`) is pointing to your Server IP address.
   *  DNS A records with **all subdomain** i.e. wildcard (`*.example.com`) is pointing to your Server IP address.

-4.The Linode API access token is required and you need to create Linode API access token by following [How to Create a Linode API Access Token](/docs/platform/api/getting-started-with-the-linode-api/#create-an-api-token) guide and be sure to note your Linode API access token.
+4. The Linode API access token is required and you need to create Linode API access token by following [How to Create a Linode API Access Token](/docs/platform/api/getting-started-with-the-linode-api/#create-an-api-token) guide and be sure to note your Linode API access token.

-5.Update your server's software packages:
+5. Update your server's software packages:

     **CentOS**